vydang02/Tennessee-STAR-EDA-Project/Tennessee STAR Project EDA/project1.md

 ![](unnamed-chunk-7-1.png)

-For each variable, look up the description of the variable in the `STAR` help page and use to give a better label to the scale for the variable.
+For each variable, I looked up the description of the variable in the `STAR` help page and then used to give a better label to the scale for the variable.

-#### Interpreation of results
+#### Interpretation of results

-Write a brief paragraph about what you observe in these plots.
-What questions would identify for further study based on your plots?
+What I observed in these plots:

 • Gender: There are more male students in the STAR dataset than female students.